 Berlin-Tegel Airport Guide (TXL)

-Berlin-Tegel Airport is the larger of two operational international airports in Berlin.
+Berlin-Tegel Airport is the larger of two operational international airports serving the German capital.
 Our Berlin-Tegel Airport guide includes essential contact information, as well as details on terminal services, accommodation options and transport links to the city centre.

 Information and help desks (tel: +49 30 6091 1150) can be found in the Boulevard Tegel and Terminal C halls.